k3tchup/google_drive_sync/readme.md

 [x] delete files remotely

+[x] resumable uploads (in case the connection fails)

 [x] store the token.json contents in a key vault

 [x] multi-thread for uploads

 [x]] avoid double-processing changes (we download a file from Drive and detect that as a local change)

+[x] multi-thread the merge functions

+[x] implement a queueing service for dealing with the merges

-[ ] on first scan, detect deleted files
+[ ] on first scan, detect deleted files in local cache and update Drive.  (increment version and marked them as trashed)

 [ ] for uploading changes, need to compare modified times before changing the remote files